 The main activities of the program are national projects in selected APO member countries, which include workshops, training courses, and conferences.
 International experts selected by the APO will be assigned as resource persons for these projects.

-The following types of projects addressing specific issues related to FVCs will be organized in APO member countries to be selected:
+In the third year, the following types of projects addressing specific issues related to FVCs will be organized in the APO member countries to be selected:

 - a.
+National conferences;

+- b.
 National workshops; and

-- b.
+- c.
 National training courses.

-- 9. Financial Arrangements

-- 1) National Workshops and Training Courses